Frazier6/wwtp-app/README.md

 ## 🎯 TWO VERSIONS INCLUDE D

-This package contains **TWO versions** of th e APEX WWTP application:
+This package contains **TWO versions** of the APEX WWTP application:

 ### 1. **WWTP-COMPLETE-PWA.html** (393KB) - ⭐ RECOMMENDE D
 **The FULL ULTIMATE VERSION with ALL features + PWA**